kardianos/govendor/README.md

 ## Vendor tool for Go
-Supports the GO15VENDOREXPERIMENT environment flag.
 Imports are copied into the "vendor" folder.
-If you require import path rewrites checkout the "rewrite" branch archived for that purpose.

 Uses the following vendor file specification: https://github.com/kardianos/vendor-spec .
 This vendor tool aims to aid in the establishment a final vendor file specification and be a useful tool.

+If you require import path rewrites checkout the "rewrite" branch archived for that purpose.

 ### What this vendor tool features:
  * flattens dependency tree to single level